openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/01-creating-an-initial-project.md

 To get started, first we need to login to OpenShift.

-To login to the OpenShift cluster use the following commmand in the _Terminal_,
+To login to the OpenShift cluster use the following commmand in your _Terminal_:
-run:

 ``oc login -u developer -p developer``{{execute}}